cybergarage/round-cc/doc/round_rpc_methods.md

 #### remove_route

-The remove_route method removes the specified route from the local node.
+The remove_route method removes a specified route from the local node.

 ##### Parameters